 In the last 12 months, we’ve achieved a total landfill diversion rate of 88.65%.
 This is close to 1000 tonnes diverted, which is equivalent to 148 grown elephants or a cargo ship.

 We are working towards 100% zero waste by processing any brewery or food waste through three on-site closed-loop composters, turning the potential landfill into a healthy natural fertiliser that we use in our gardens.
 We also give back to suppliers such as Mini Farm Project, who use this fertiliser in their urban farms to grow food that they supply free to local charities.

 As well as ensuring the spent grain from Felon’s brewery is used as nutritious stock feed for the good folk over at Echo Valley Farm.

-- Compostable waste such as green waste, paper straws, wine corks are sent to Nugrow, Queensland’s leading recycling and regeneration scientists, and turned into valuable compost.
+And compostable waste such as green waste, paper straws, printer dockets and wine corks are sent to Nugrow, Queensland’s leading recycling and regeneration site, and turned into valuable compost